meadowingc/pigo8/docs/embedding.md

    go build
    ```

-The generated `embed.go` file will embed your map.json and spritesheet.json files into the binary.
+The generated `embed.go` file will embed your map.json, spritesheet.json, and palette.hex files into the binary.
 Your game will now work correctly even when moved to a different directory.

 ### Manual Embedding (Alternative)